EllaMozes/dream/README.md

 3. Make sure that the AWS user has the right permissions.

 ### Technologies Used
-Terraform
+Terraform,
-AWS EC2
+AWS EC2,
-Flask
+Flask,
-Docker
+Docker,
-Docker Hub
+Docker Hub,
 GitHub Actions